ryujinx-mirror/ryujinx/README.md

 **Contact**

-For help, support, suggestions, or if you just want to get in touch with the team; join our Discord server! https://discord.gg/VkQYXAZ
+For help, support, suggestions, or if you just want to get in touch with the team; join our Discord server!
+https://discord.gg/VkQYXAZ

 **Running**

-To run this emulator, you need the .NET Core 2.0 (or higher) SDK.
+To run this emulator, you need the .NET Core 2.1 (or higher) SDK *and* the OpenAL 11 Core SDK.
 Run `dotnet run -c Release -- path\to\homebrew.nro` inside the Ryujinx solution folder to run homebrew apps.
 Run `dotnet run -c Release -- path\to\game_exefs_and_romfs_folder` to run official games (they need to be decrypted and extracted first!)

 **Compatibility**